 In 2022, my favorite hotel in Frankfurt closed.
 At the time the plan was for the property to no longer be used as a hotel.
 Well, there’s a positive update, as it seems the property’s owners have backtracked, and this will be reopening as a hotel in 2024.

-Villa Kennedy Frankfurt closes April 1, 2022
+Villa Kennedy Frankfurt closed in April 2022

 Obviously hotel closings in general are sad, since many people lose their jobs.
 Beyond that, though, this is a property that I really enjoyed.
 My family is from a small town in Germany not far from Frankfurt, and typically when I visit I like to first spend a couple of nights in Frankfurt.

 Even though Frankfurt is a business hub, the city lacks luxury hotels.
 There are plenty of decent mid-range properties, but that’s about it.
 Villa Kennedy was the exception, as it was truly such a charming, relaxing property, with great service.
-I loved how the hotel had a beautiful courtyard, which was a lovely place to enjoy a drink outdoors in the summer.
+I loved how the hotel had a beautiful courtyard, which was a nice place to enjoy a drink outdoors in the summer.

 A few general thoughts on the Rocco Forte brand and the Frankfurt hotel market: